allevidev/bioprint/README.md

 BioPrint
 =========

-BioPrint provides a  web interface for controlling a the BioBot1 3D Biomaterial printer
+BioPrint provides a  web interface for controlling the Allevi 2 3D Bioprinter

 Installation
 ------------